mdobro1/AI_Article_2/README.md

 ## The Sample 2 - Content Moderator Client Library
 The client library is a thin C\# client wrapper for the Content Moderator API.

+## The Sample 3 - Email-Checker
+This is the Winform Desktop-App that demonstrates evaluation of the Emails-Content of an Outlook-Account using Outlook COM-Intreface and the Content Moderator API.

+## The Sample 2 - Content Moderator Client Library
+This is the Winform Desktop-App that demonstrates automatic checking of an uploaded file for the sensible content using the Content Moderator API.

-### Build and Run the Sample 2 Library
+### Build and Run the Samples N°N° 2 - 4 Library
- 1. Starting in the folder where you clone the repository (this folder)
+ 1. Starting in the folder where you clone the repository

- 3. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.
+ 2. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.

- 4. Double-click the Visual Studio 2015 Solution (.sln) file.
+ 3. Double-click the Visual Studio 2015 Solution (.sln) file.

- 5. Press Ctrl+Shift+B, or select `Build > Build Solution`.
+ 4. Press Ctrl+Shift+B, or select `Build > Build Solution`.

-#### You Run the Unit Tests to test the Client Library.
+ 5. If needed use NuGet Packet-Manager to solve projects dependecies (see more at https://www.nuget.org/)

 ## License
 All demo and sample projects are licensed with the MIT License.
 For more details, see